 Shetland has two national nature reserves (NNRs), managed by SNH, and six bird reserves managed by the RSPB.
 National Nature Reserves and RSPB bird reserves are areas of land set aside for nature, where the main purpose of management is the conservation of habitats and species of national and international significance, Map 9.
-These reserves not only highlight important natural heritage areas but also represent important tourism assets (see section C 'Leisure, recreation and tourism').
+These reserves not only highlight important natural heritage areas but also represent important tourism assets (see section Map 9: Nature and Bird Reserves in the Shetland Marine Region

+C 'Leisure, Recreation and Tourism').